dao42/browser_warrior/README.md

 It is time to say YES.

 **BrowserWarrior** makes this super easy with one line of code.
-Note: Only Rails 5 is supported at this time.
-Support for 3 & 4 is being worked on.
+Note: Only Rails 5.0 & 5.1 is supported at this time.

 ```ruby
 # in your Gemfile